justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 The algorithm I used calculates the daily status of ships transporting co2 across the atlantic from a European port to a port in the United States.
 It will run for 365 iterations or until the total carbon capacity of the us ports is reached.
 This value could also be dynamically allocated via a similiar algorithm, but the algorithm performance would suffer at the cost of marginal model improvements.

-When the daily counter reaches zero for a ship
+When the daily counter reaches zero for a tanker:
 * The capacity is refilled to full
 * A random us port is assigned
 * a random european port is assigned
 * the distance between ports is calculated
 * the cost of transport over that distance is calculated per 100 km
 * The total shipping price of that cycle is tabulated
 * The total tonnage of that cycle is tabulated